Medically reviewed by Drugs.com. Last updated on Jun 8, 2022.

-Do not stop taking phenytoin without first checking with your doctor.
-Your doctor may want you or your child to gradually reduce the amount you are using before stopping completely.
+Do not suddenly stop using phenytoin without checking first with your doctor.
+Stopping the medicine suddenly may cause your seizures to return or to occur more often.
+Your doctor may want you or your child to gradually reduce the amount you are using before stopping it completely.

-Tell your doctor right away if you or your child develop a fever, rash, swollen, painful, or tender lymph glands in the neck, armpit, or groin, unusual bleeding or bruising, or yellow eyes or skin after taking phenytoin.
-These may be symptoms of a serious and life-threatening condition called Drug Reaction with Eosinophilia and Systemic Symptoms (DRESS).
+Tell your doctor right away if you or your child develop a fever, rash, swollen, painful, or tender lymph glands in the neck, armpit, or groin, unusual bleeding or bruising, or yellow eyes or skin after using phenytoin.
+These may be symptoms of a serious and life-threatening condition called drug reaction with eosinophilia and systemic symptoms (DRESS).

-phenytoin may cause liver damage.
+Phenytoin may cause liver problems.
 Check with your doctor right away if you have pain or tenderness in the upper stomach, pale stools, dark urine, loss of appetite, nausea, vomiting, or yellow eyes or skin.